 - The SCRA prevents the termination of your lease while on active duty, or up to a year following the conclusion of your service.
 This protection dates back to the Civil War era when military pay was rarely enough to cover rent or mortgage payments.
 Although military compensation has increased, service members still face financial pressure while on active duty.
 The SCRA protects you and your loved ones from eviction.

 - The act allows you to terminate a housing lease without repercussions if you are deployed to a new location.
 Leasing contracts frequently lock you in for a year or more, making it difficult for you if you are redeployed to a new location.
 This protection allows you to break your contract without suffering financial penalties.

 Contact a Killeen Military Bankruptcy Attorney Today

-At Erin B. Shank, P.C., our military members are our most valued clients.
-We fight passionately to protect our service members at home while they are protecting our country abroad.
-Through years of practicing military bankruptcy law, we have honed our legal craft and consistently gotten results for our military clients.
-Contact us today at (254) 296-1161 for a free consultation with a knowledgeable legal representative.
+At Erin B. Shank, P.C., military members are the most valued clients.
+Erin fights passionately to protect U.S. service members at home while they are protecting our country abroad.
+Through years of practicing military bankruptcy law, Erin has honed her legal craft and consistently gotten results for our military clients.
+Contact Erin Shank today at (254) 296-1161 for a free consultation with a knowledgeable legal representative.